-1. Emergency Ordinance (Appendix A): This type of ordinance becomes effective immediately upon passage by the Council unless a date is specifically stated in the ordinance which is less than 30 days after passage.
+1. Emergency Ordinance (Appendix A): This type of ordinance becomes effective immediately upon passage by the Council unless a date is specifically stated in the ordinance.
 The unanimous vote of all members present and no less than four members present are required to pass an emergency ordinance.